Torch Fired Enamel Tips

-It’s great to be able to use enamels without having to use a kiln.
-A kiln is a great option for firing, but for simple, flat pieces it is great to have the inexpensive, simple option of using a torch.
-There are a few different fuel types that work well: MAP gas, Propane Fuel or Butane.
+It’s nice to be able to use enamels without having to use a kiln.
+A kiln is a wonderful professional option for firing, but for simple, flat pieces it is great to have the inexpensive, simple option of using a torch.
+There are a few different fuel types that work well: MAPP gas, Propane Fuel or Butane.
 (Please note that smaller butane micro-torches can be used for enameled head pins, but do not typically provide enough sustained heat for larger pieces).
 We have found that for multiple firings, using a different gases at each firing can produce interesting (read: beautiful, iridescent) results.
 A few basic tips to consider before firing:

 - Make sure that you are working over a fire-proof surface that is free of drafts.